daattali/daattali.github.io/_posts/2015-05-09-setup-rstudio-shiny-server-digital-ocean.md

 sudo service nginx restart
 ~~~

+{: .box-note}
+**Tip:** The default nginx settings only allow file uploads of 1MB.
+If your shiny apps use `fileInput()` and you want to be able to upload larger files, you'll need to set the `client_max_body_size` field in the nginx configuration and then restart nginx.
+The specifics for this are out of scope for this tutorial, but now that you know to google for `client_max_body_size` you may save yourself many hours of debugging :)

 # Step 6: Install R {#install-r}

 To ensure we get the most recent version of R, we need to first add `bionic` (the release name for Ubuntu 18.04) to our `sources.list`: